faitusjelinej/Webserver-Framework_Python_Flask/README.md

 Question:
 --------

-Implement a web service (in Go, Python, or Java).
-Feel free to use a framework, if desired.
+Implemented a web service in Python as a framework.

 /min - given list of numbers and a quantifier (how many) provides min number(s)